agrover/froyo/README.md

 Currently requires using [Rust nightly compiler](https://doc.rust-lang.org/book/nightly-rust.html).

-Use nightly from 2016-03-07.
-If using Multirust, run `multirust override nightly-2016-03-07` in the `froyo` directory.
+As of May 14, use nightly.
+If using Multirust/Rustup, run `multirust override nightly` in the `froyo` directory.

 ### Dev Resources